Equation of State and Joule-Thomson Expansion for the FRW Universe in the Brane World Scenario: Abstract

 \section{Abstract}

-We study the thermodynamic properties of Friedmann-Robertson-Walker (FRW) universe in the brane world scenario, concentrating on the Randall-Sundrum II model.
-We obtain the first law of thermodynamics for the FRW universe.
-The Misner-Sharp energy is a conserved charge associated to the Kodama vector in spherical spacetimes, and is thus identified as the total energy of gravity and matters in a finite region.
-We establish an equation of state $P=P(V, T)$ for the FRW universe, which does not show ``small-large" phase transition like for AdS black holes.
-We study the Joule-Thompson expansion of the FRW universe, and derive the Joule-Thompson coefficient, in which the brane tension takes an important role for appearance of inversion points.
+We study the thermodynamic properties of the Friedmann-Robertson-Walker (FRW) universe in the brane world scenario, concentrating on the Randall-Sundrum II model.
+From the first law of thermodynamics for the FRW universe, we find that the work density $W$ can be identified with the thermodynamic pressure $P$.
+We construct the equation of state $P P(V, T)$ for the FRW universe in the brane world scenario, which does not show $P$-$V$ phase transition.
+We further study the Joule-Thomson expansion of the FRW universe, and derive the Joule-Thomson coefficient, which has an inversion point that is affected by the brane tension.
+These results could provide new ways to test the brane world scenario and extra dimension.